directvt/vtm/doc/architecture.md

 #### Input

-In ANSI/VT IO mode, vtm process parses input from multiple standard sources, and forwards it to the desktop server using the DirectVT transport.
+In ANSI/VT mode, vtm process parses input from multiple standard sources, and forwards it to the desktop server using the DirectVT transport.
 The set of input sources varies by platform.

 ##### Unix input sources